 Through the Conservation@Home program, residents of Cook County are encouraged to adopt "Forest Preserves Friendly" practices while providing habitat for birds, butterflies and other beneficial wildlife in residential, school and workplace gardens.
 Certified homes receive yard signs which will help educate others about the importance of native habitats.
-In 2017, the program expanded to include the Field
+In 2017, the program expanded to include the Field Museum's Urban Monarch Project, and a Community Leadership Workshop was convened to introduce NeighborSpace gardeners to the Forest Preserves and to explore using natural elements for play at NeighborSpace sites.
+The Conservation@School program was launched in 2018 and nine schools received scholarships through the Levy donation to purchase native forbs, grasses, trees and shrubs to enhance or build a native garden.
+More than 100 home and school gardens have been certified.

-Conservation@Home expands the functional borders of the than 100 home preserves by encouraging homeowners to plant native been certified. vegetation
+Image: 2.5, Conservation@Home expands the functional borders of the preserves by encouraging homeowners to plant native vegetation.